-Note: This is not legal advice.
-The information is not interpreted by an attorney.
+Note: The information on this page is not legal advice and has not been interpreted by an attorney.
 The information here may or may not be current or applicable to your individual situation.
 Military service is a serious commitment and should be undertaken only after careful consideration and your own research with reliable sources.
-Hopefully some of the information here can point you in the right direction, but do not rely on any information on this site as accurate or up to date without researching it and confirming it yourself.
+Hopefully, some of the information here can point you in the right direction, but do not rely on any information on this site as accurate or up to date without researching it and confirming it yourself.

 Tier 1 - Regular high school graduates, adult diploma holders, and non-graduates with at least 15 hours of college credit.

 Tier 2 - Alternative credential holders, including those with a General Education Development (GED) certificate of high school equivalency.

 Tier 3 - Those with no education credentials.